nethminibotcalm/toy-blockchain/REPORT.md

 ## 1. Introduction

-This project implements a command-line (CLI) Toy Blockchain and Ledger Simulator using Go 1.22+.
+This project implements a command-line (CLI) Toy Blockchain and Ledger Simulator in Go.
 The objective is to demonstrate the fundamental concepts behind blockchain technology, including cryptographic hashing, Proof of Work (PoW), transaction validation, blockchain integrity, and persistent storage.

 Unlike production blockchain systems, this implementation focuses on educational purposes by providing a simplified blockchain that runs on a single machine without networking or distributed consensus.